 When people spend time on your site because they're engaged, search engines take notice.

 2. Keyword labels.
 Provide more information to search engines to help identify your videos as relevant to search results, just as you would label pictures and graphics.
 Including keywords used for text SEO in fields used to describe your video (in titles, file names, descriptions and tags) ensures that the relevance of your video to search results is clear to search engines.

 3. Video transcript.
 Including a transcript of the audio portion of your video improves its findability and adds further support for its relevance to search requests.
 Plus this meets accessibility compliance.

 4. Video sitemap.
 While information on your video sitemap might duplicate some of the keyword labels used to identify the video, it is a separate process.
 Video sitemaps are an extension to the general sitemap of your Web property.
 Metadata that may be customized include duration, rating, view count, age appropriateness, whether the video may be embedded and other useful information.

 5. Host your video on YouTube.
 YouTube is, on its own, the second-largest search engine in number of search queries.
-Secondly, YouTube is owned by Google.
-You can make your own conclusions.
-While some suggest hosting your video on your own website for SEO purposes, my conclusion is that in universal search results, videos either come tied with big-name brands or tied to publisher sites like YouTube, AllRecipes or ThisOldHouse.
-For small local businesses, exposure on YouTube that triggers secondary actions is likely your better bet.
-You also don’t risk bogging down your site with slow load times.
+Secondly, YouTube is owned by Google so you make your own conclusions.
+For small local businesses, it's exposure on YouTube that triggers secondary actions and a potential link back to your site.